 Synthetically produced detergents (syndets) were developed in the 1950s and are widely available.
 They are made from a variety of petrochemicals (derived from petroleum) and/or oleochemicals (derived from fats and oils).
 These hydrocarbon chain sources are used to make the lipophilic end of the surfactant molecule.
 Chemicals, such as sulphur trioxide, sulphuric acid and ethylene oxide, are used to produce the hydrophilic end of the surfactant molecule.

-- Syndets can be set to the normal skin pH of 5.5
+- Can be set to the normal skin pH of 5.5

-- No scum is produced so they rinse off well
+- Do not produce scum, so they rinse off

 The manufacturers of hypoallergenic skin cleansers have tried to avoid using substances that are likely to cause contact allergy.
 Their products are often "fragrance-free" (low levels of masking fragrances are permitted), "mild" and "non-irritating".
 If you have acne, choose products that are labelled as "oil-free" and "non-comedogenic".